 It’s not all bad news though, I’ve also seen some fantastic wedding vendors and whenever I see them go above and beyond to ensure their client is happy, I say ‘Thank You‘ a million times.
 One vendor once told me, ‘Kai, Seyi you can say ‘thank you’ sha, ahan‘.
 Don’t blame me, I believe in appreciating good things whenever I see them.
 So this series will comprise of Do’s and Dont’s, case studies, lessons learnt, helpful tips, etc.

 As some of you also know, I work in the digital marketing industry so this is my forte.
-I believe strongly that digital is here to stay… So brothers and sisters, if you’re not digitally savvy, now’s the time to take it seriously so there’d also be hints and tips to help wedding vendors excel on the digital front.
-I’m talking social media, Search Engine Optimisation (SEO), Online advertising, content creation, etc.
+I believe strongly that digital is here to stay… So brothers and sisters, if you’re not digitally savvy, now’s the time to take it seriously so there’ll also be hints and tips to help wedding vendors excel on the digital front.
+I’m

 Phewwwwwww… I didn’t realise this was going to be this long so I better stop now.
 I’m really excited about this series and cannot wait to share all the exciting stories (trust me some of them will make you LOL!!!) and lessons.

 Come on this journey with me.
 There’s something for everyone… illustrators, photographers, wedding planners, decorators, makeup artists, florists, designers, caterers, bakers, MC’s, DJ’s, …

 For more LoveweddingsNG Vendor Tips, click HERE